RuiyeNi/Courses/NeuralNetworksBootcamp/Section01_HowNeuralNetworksAndBackpropagationWorks.md

     * optimization gets harder because output is not 0 centered (0.5).
    + Derivative: y(1-y)
  - Hyperbolic Tan Activation (RNN)
    + scale to a value [-1, 1]
    + Disadvantage: gradient vanish
    + Advantage: 0 centered, optimization is easier
  - ReLU (Rectified Linear Unit) (CNN and hidden layers)
    + negative -> 0, positie -> no change
    + Disadvantage: if graients die (turns to 0), ReLU never activate on any input
  - Leaky ReLU (When ReLU suffers from dead neurons)
    + alpha to replace 0 in ReLU

+### 7. Gradient Descent
+The Backpropagation
+- Objective: minimize the error by changing the weight
+- Negative slope: increase w, the loss function is decreasing
+- Positive slope: increase w, the loss function is increasing

+Weight Update Rule
+- learning rate: how fast we update the weight, the step size of the udpate
+- new_weight = old_weight  - learning_rate * gradient

+### 8. The Forward Propagation
+input -> weight -> activation -> output

+### 9. Backpropagation
+The Chain Rule
+- First term: How much is the error changing with respect to the output?
+- Second term: How much is the output changing with respect to the input?
+- Third term: How much is the input changing with respect to the weight?